 - Be prepared to ask questions that show you have done your research.

 - Practice interviewing before you have graduate school interviews.
 The Career Services staff can help you with mock interviews and video-taped practice interviews.

 - Colonel Wade E. Bell - Medicine and Allied Health Professions

 - Lieutenant Colonel Ryan Holston - Law.
 A helpful link: www.LSAC.org.

-- Atin Basuchoudhary - Business School (MBA) and Graduate programs in business and economics
+- Colonel Atin Basuchoudhary - Business School (MBA) and Graduate programs in business and economics

-- Colonel Rob McDonald - Information about national scholarship programs
+- Lieutenant Colonel Meagan Herald - Information about national scholarship programs